8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 As a warehouse operator, you also have to deal with the task of sifting through all the products stored at one location or central (warehousing/ distribution) locations.
 With thousands and millions of products from different brands and vendors, it’s hard to efficiently identify products due for delivery and have them processed quickly.
 It’s equally challenging to manage stock levels for all products.
 This adds to delivery delays, stockouts, and customer retention issues.

-4. Solutions to the fashion and apparel industry e-commerce challenges
+4. Solutions to the top apparel and fashion e-commerce challenges

 a.
 Order and inventory centralization